bg

 Image

 Solana (SOL) is a high-performance blockchain platform engineered for speed and scalability to address the limitations of earlier blockchains like Ethereum.
-This overview examines the Solana network's core technology, its advantages, and the challenges it currently faces.
+This article examines the Solana network's core technology, key advantages, and the challenges it faces.

 What is Solana: General Overview